C3sar10/cse15l-lab-reports/Lab1-WriteUp.md

 3. ![Image](lsEx3.png)
    - The working directory when the command was run was the `home` directory.
    - We recived this output because the `ls` command lists contents of a directory, but in this case we tried to use `ls` for a file.
-   - The output is an error because `ls` only lists the contents of a directory and the file `pt.txt` is not a directory.
+   - The output is not an error as  `ls` is working as it is intended too.

 `cat` **command**
 ---